 A.1.3 Identifiers

-TTCN-3 identifiers are case sensitive and may only contain lowercase letters (a-z) uppercase letters (A-Z) and numeric digits (0-9).
+TTCN-3 identifiers are case sensitive and should only contain lowercase letters (a-z) uppercase letters (A-Z) and numeric digits (0-9).
 Use of the underscore ( _ ) symbol is also allowed.
 An identifier shall begin with a letter (i.e. not with a number and not an underscore).

 A.1.4 Comments